 There is nothing worse than being stuck and stressed.
 Okay, realistically, there are tons of worse things (like wealth gaps and war), but that doesn’t stop me from dreaming of Bruce Almighty powers to part seas of traffic jams when I am stuck in gridlock.

 According to the U.S. Census Bureau, the average American commuter spends more than 26 minutes traveling to work every day, adding up to more than 200 hours.
 That’s not just lost time but also lost money.

 These commutes also have some pretty bad outcomes.
 I’m talking about decreased job satisfaction and increased risk of mental health issues.
 Unsurprisingly, shorter commutes have the opposite effect.

 But maybe there are healthier and more productive ways to managing the time in the car.

 Let’s break down why we get stressed in traffic, review how to better cope with it, and spell out strategies for saving more and stressing less.

 First, let’s understand stress.

 Whether surviving an oncoming car or giving a nerve-wracking speech, acute stress causes our heart rate to climb and our breathing to shallow.
 It’s our brain’s way of preparing our bodies for fight or flight.

 What happens when we stress out about traffic

 The fight or flight response prompts a burst of energy, but there’s nowhere to release the energy when sitting in traffic.
 It turns into physical and emotional discomfort.

 But what happens if we’re chronically stressed?

 Stress can disrupt your appetite and cause other mental and physical symptoms, including high blood pressure, headaches, and insomnia.
 It can also lead to other unhealthy behaviors, such as impulse shopping or drinking too much.

 How to combat traffic stress

-There are couple of strategies we can use to mitigate the impact of stress.
+There are a couple of strategies we can use to mitigate the impact of stress.